GRC Planters - Advantages

 d.
 Lighter than blockwork – suitable for balconies

-Since GRC is very strong, the walls on the planters can be made very thin and light compared to blockwork or formwork.
-Light weight can be a significant advantage in circumstances where they are being placed on a balcony with weight restrictions.
+Since GRC is very strong.
+Therefore, the walls on GRC planters can be made very thin and light compared to blockwork or formwork.
+Less weight can be a significant advantage with planters in circumstances where they are being placed in areas where weight restrictions apply such as on an apartment balcony.

 e.
 Thinner walls – more internal planting space